intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 Reading untrusted CPUIDs could be used to let the guest kernel execute non-hardened code paths.
-The TDX module ensures that most CPUID values are trusted (see 18.2 in https://www.intel.com/content/dam/develop/external/us/en/documents/tdx-module-1.0-public-spec-v0.931.pdf), but some are configurable via the TD\_PARAMS structure or can be provided by the untrusted host/VMM via the logic implemented in #VE handler.
+The TDX module ensures that most CPUID values are trusted (see section 18.2 in `Intel TDX module architecture specification <https://www.intel.com/content/dam/develop/external/us/en/documents/tdx-module-1.0-public-spec-v0.931.pdf>`_), but some are configurable via the TD\_PARAMS structure or can be provided by the untrusted host/VMM via the logic implemented in #VE handler.